-The title character Henry is a man who finds feeling only in murder.
-Henry kills several people randomly and explains his strategy for getting away with it in that he always mixes up his MO.
-When Henry befriends a twisted man named Otis, the two murder a whole family, snapping the young son's neck on camera.
-He murders Otis after catching him raping his sister Becky, who confesses she loves Henry.
+- The titular Henry is a man who finds feeling only in murder.
+Henry kills several people randomly and explains his strategy for getting away with is always mixing up his MO.
+When Henry befriends a twisted man named Otis, Henry has the two kill a whole family, snapping the young son's neck on camera.
+He murders Otis after catching Otis raping Otis's sister Becky who confesses she loves Henry.
 The next day, Henry is seen leaving alone, dropping a heavy, bloodstained suitcase in a ditch that contains Becky's remains.

 - The aforementioned Otis is Henry's former cellmate, who is introduced letting Becky stay with him as a pretext to hit on her.
 Due to his own sadistic tendencies, he gleefully joins Henry's killing spree, eventually killing an innocent bystander after a teenage boy he tried to molest fights back.
 When the duo massacre an entire family, Otis nearly forces himself on the mother before ultimately molesting her corpse.
 In ravenous jealousy of Henry developing a relationship with Becky, Otis snaps and rapes her.